What is OASIS?

 About OASIS Campus

-The State of California has provided $15 million for site acquisition and Phase 1 of OASIS building.
-To bring OASIS to life in a way that is closest to its vision, UCR has hired Brailsford and Dunlavey, a consulting firm that specializes in planning, development, and management of community projects for colleges and universities, municipalities, and sports venues.
+The State of California has provided $15 million for site acquisition and Phase 1 of the OASIS building.
+To bring OASIS to life in a way closest to its vision, UCR has hired Brailsford and Dunlavey.
+This consulting firm specializes in planning, developing, and managing community projects for colleges, universities, municipalities, and sports venues.

-The consulting firm will help build the feasibility of OASIS campus.
+The consulting firm will help build the feasibility of the OASIS campus.

 - Community space

 - Industry collaboration and visitor center